bareos/bareos/docs/manuals/source/Configuration/CustomizingTheConfiguration.rst

          Command ACL = *all*, !sqlquery

 .. config:datatype:: ACTION_ON_PURGE

-   Action to perform on Purge.
-Mostly truncate
+   Action to perform on Purge, mostly **truncate**.

 .. config:datatype:: ADDRESS

    Is either a domain name or an IP address specified as a dotted quadruple in string or an IP version 6 address specified as a colon separated syntax (::) or quoted string format.
 This directive only permits a single address to be specified.
 The :strong:`Port` must be specifically separated.
-If multiple :strong:`Addresses` are needed, please assess if it is also possible to specify :strong:`Addresses` (plural).
+If multiple :strong:`Addresses` are needed, please assess if it is also possible to specify :config:datatype:`ADDRESSES` (plural).